instantOS/instantos.github.io/docs/floating.md

 layout.
 Drop it in another tiled window's centre to swap them, or near an edge to place it on that side.
 See [Layouts](layouts.md#pointer-placement-and-resizing).

-Screen-edge and tag-bar drop targets still take precedence.
+Screen-edge and tag-bar drop targets take precedence.
 They can move a window to an adjacent tag, put it on a selected tag, or create an edge overlay.

 ## Resizing windows